fingerprintjs/botd-integrations/cloudflare/README.md

 wrangler kv:namespace create "CONFIG"
 ```

-7. Create preview namespace for the existing `CONFIG` namespace.
-Preview namespaces are used for interacting with preview instead of production environment.
-This environenment is also used for local development.
+7. Create a preview namespace for the existing `CONFIG` namespace.
+Preview namespaces are used for interacting with preview instead of the production environment.
+This environment is also used for local development.
 Add returned value to config binding in `wrangler.toml`
 ```sh
 wrangler kv:namespace create "CONFIG" --preview
 ```